Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Examples

 Statistical studies of networks have intensified tremendously in recent years, with one motivating application being the emergence of online social networking communities.
-In this section we focus on a state-space model recently proposed in \cite{XuHero14_dynamicNetworks} to describe the dynamics of link formation in networks, called the Dynamic Stochastic Blockmodel.
-This model combines a linear state-space model for the underlying dynamics of the network and the stochastic blockmodel of Holland et al. \cite{Holland83_blockmodel}, resulting in a nonlinear measurement equation.
-Examples of applications of this model include mining email and cell phone databases \cite{XuHero14_dynamicNetworks}, which obviously contain privacy-sensitive data.
+In this section we focus on a recently proposed state-space model\cite{XuHero14_dynamicNetworks:1} describing the dynamics of link formation in networks, called the Dynamic Stochastic Blockmodel.
+It combines a linear state-space model for the underlying dynamics of the network and the classical stochastic blockmodel of Holland et al. \cite{Holland83_blockmodel:1}, resulting in a nonlinear measurement equation.
+Examples of applications of this model include mining email and cell phone databases \cite{XuHero14_dynamicNetworks:1}, which obviously contain privacy-sensitive data.

 Consider a set of $n$ nodes.
 Each node corresponds to an individual and can belong to one of $N$ classes.
 Let $\theta^{ab}_{k}$ be the probability of forming an edge at time $k$ between a node in class $a$ and a node in class $b$, and let $\theta_k$ denote the vector of probabilities $[\theta^{ab}_k]_{1 \leq a,b \leq N}$.
 For example, edges could represent email exchanges or phone conversations.
 Edges are assumed to be formed independently of each other according to $\theta_k$.
 Let $y^{ab}_k=\frac{m^{ab}_k}{n^{ab}}$ be the observed density of edges between classes $a$ and $b$, where $m^{ab}_k$ is the number of observed edges between classes $a$ and $b$ at time $k$, and $n^{ab}$ is the maximum possible number of edges between these two classes.
-For simplicity, we assume that the quantities $n^{ab}$ are publicly known (for example, if the class of each node is public information), and we focus on the problem of estimating the parameters $\theta^{ab}_k$ using the signals $y_k^{ab}$.
-This corresponds to the ``a priori'' blockmodeling setting in \cite{Holland83_blockmodel, XuHero14_dynamicNetworks}.
-The links formed between specific nodes constitute private information however, so directly releasing $m^{ab}_k$ or $y^{ab}_k$ or an estimate based on them is not allowed.
+For simplicity, we assume that the quantities $n^{ab}$ are publicly known (this is the case, for example, if the class of each node is public information), and we focus on the problem of estimating the parameters $\theta^{ab}_k$ by using the signals $y_k^{ab}$.
+This corresponds to the ``a priori'' blockmodeling setting\cite{Holland83_blockmodel:1, XuHero14_dynamicNetworks:1}.
+The links formed between specific nodes constitute private information however, so directly releasing $m^{ab}_k$ or $y^{ab}_k$ or an estimate of $\theta_k$ based on these quantities is not allowed.